eclipse-archived/ceylon-lang.org/documentation/faq/language-design.md

 * To allow excellent tool support, including extremely helpful and understandable error messages.
 * To provide excellent support for modularity.
+* To provide support for disciplined metaprogramming.
-* to reuse the good of Java.
+* To reuse the good of Java.

 ## Syntax